 I have fitted the Nomada Panniers I took off my Tiger Explorer.
 Nomada make some pannier brackets for the Tiger 800 but I

 prefer to make my own brackets to fit my panniers as close to the centreline of the bike as possible.
-First I have fitted a slim
+First I fitted a slim high

-have so many near misses and the odd collision.
-(GS1200s, GS800 and KTM990s have even wider pannier
+riders have many near misses and the odd collision.
+(GS1200s, GS800 and KTM990s have even wider

-setups, it's like riding a two wheel motorhome).
-In the UK and most of Europe motorcycles are allowed to filter
+pannier setups, it's like riding a two wheel motorhome).
+In the UK and most of Europe motorcycles are

 My Nomada Panniers seen here fitted to my Tiger 800.
 Nice and slim, only 79cm wide which is narrower than the handlebars.